notifhy/frontend/privacy.md

    - Checking member counts
      - This is helpful for eliminating servers that have the same owner and otherwise reducing "suspicious growth"
  - Managing your settings for the services this application provides
+   - This includes module settings (i.e. login/logout channel Id) and your Minecraft UUID
  - Operating the notification service this application provides
    - This involves comparing relevant data to determine whether a notification should be sent